-For $\lambda < 1$, there is no wealth condensation, there is economic mobility, and the system can be described using equilibrium statistical mechanics.
+After the distribution, the wealth of each agent is rescaled so that the total wealth remains constant, and thus this model is an example fo a driven dissipative system.
+For $\lambda < 1$, there is no wealth condensation, there is economic mobility, and the system can be described using equilibrium statistical mechanics even though multiplicative noise is present due to the exchange mechanism.
 For $\lambda \geq 1$, there is wealth condensation, no economic mobility, and the system is not in equilibrium.
 However, for all values of $\lambda$ the overall wealth distribution is not realistic, and the mechanism for the growth is treated as an external rather than as an internal mechanism.